Skip to main content

 • Coinsurance – after you meet your deductible, the plan pays a percentage of the remaining covered-expenses.
 This amount is “coinsurance.”

 • Copayment – flat dollar amounts that you pay for doctor’s office visits and for generic or brand name prescription drug purchases.
-Copays do not count towards deductibles.
+Copays do not count toward deductibles.

 • Deductible – the amount you must pay before the plan’s coinsurance benefits begin.

-• Dependent Care Flexible Spending Account (DCFSA) – a tax advantage spending account that can help you pay dependent care expenses on a pre-tax basis.
+• Dependent Care Flexible Spending Account (DCFSA) – a tax- advantaged spending account that can help you pay dependent care expenses on a pre-tax basis.

-• Guarantee Issue – Guarantee Issue means you are not required to answer health questions or undergo a medical exam to qualify for coverage.
+• Guarantee Issue – guarantee issue means that you are not required to answer health questions or undergo a medical exam to qualify for life insurance coverage up to a certain dollar amount.
 Click here for more information.

-• Health Care Flexible Spending Account (HCFSA) – a tax advantage spending account used for out-of-pocket medical, dental, and vision expenses that you contribute to on a pre-tax basis.
+• Health Care Flexible Spending Account (HCFSA) – a tax- advantaged spending account used for qualified out-of-pocket medical, dental, and vision expenses that you contribute to on a pre-tax basis.

 • Health Savings Account (HSA) – a savings account that allows you to set aside pre-tax dollars deducted from your paycheck to pay for qualified non-reimbursed healthcare expenses, e.g., copays, deductibles, and coinsurance.

-• In-Network – health care facilities or providers who are members of your health plan.
+• In-Network – health care facilities or providers who are members of your health plan network.

-• Inpatient – a service is considered inpatient when received by a patient who stays in a hospital while under treatment.
+• Inpatient – a service is considered inpatient when received by a patient who is admitted to a hospital and stays for treatment.

-• Out-of-Network – any doctors, hospitals or other health care providers considered non-participants by your plan.
+• Out-of-Network – any doctors, hospitals or other health care providers considered non-participants by your plan’s network.
 Depending on your plan’s guideline, services provided by out-of-network providers may not be covered, or only covered in part.

 • Out-of-Pocket Maximum – the maximum amount you may have to pay in a calendar year.
 Plans may have an Individual and/or Family Out-of-Pocket Maximum amount.

-• Outpatient – a service is considered outpatient when received by a patient who is not admitted to a hospital.
+• Outpatient – a service is considered outpatient when received by a patient at a hospital, but is not admitted for care.

 • Point of Service (POS) – a type of medical plan in which members receive lower medical costs in exchange for a more limited choice of network providers, but members also may seek out-of- network care.

 • Premiums – a fixed amount that you automatically contribute from each paycheck for coverage under a plan.
 Premiums can vary widely by the type of plan you choose.
-To see your premiums, go to My Mosaic.
+To see your premiums, go to My HR Portal.

 • Preventive care – services that are covered at 100% and are not subject to the deductible when you use in-network providers.
 This includes, but is not limited to: